 View the full prospectus in PDF

-PIRA’s North American Electricity Retainer Service provides clients with regular updates on market fundamentals and intelligence for the North American power industry and U.S. coal markets.
+This is North America's most expert, comprehensive and integrated information service.
+It provides clients commercially oriented analysis and intelligence for the North American power industry and U.S. coal markets.
 Through a comprehensive set of deliverables, the Electricity Retainer delivers independent and timely analysis — including fundamentals data, price forecasting and insight on market developments.
-Whether you are selling, buying or trading electricity, the retainer service offers an unsurpassed competitive edge through ongoing analysis of supply/demand fundamentals and price movements — actual and forecast — on a regional level across North America.
+Whether you are hedging, making investment decisions, or doing valuations in electricity and coal markets, this service offers an unsurpassed competitive edge through ongoing analysis — delivered by industry-experienced consultants — of supply/demand fundamentals and price movements on a regional level across North America.

 Retainer deliverables are provided through online and email access to reports and data.
 Retainer users also have email, phone and seminar access to PIRA consultants and analysts.